Is AARP’s Roadside Assistance Program Good?

 What Is AARP’s Customer Service Like?

 AARP is known for its fast and efficient customer support.
 They have apps for both iOS and Android where you can request service quickly and efficiently.
 They also have a very clear website which is simple and easy to use.
 They have an A+ rating from the Better Business Bureau and are easy to reach via phone as well.
 However, they do receive some negative reviews for their customer service from consumer review platforms like ConsumerAffairs.com.

-Why Do I Need a Roadside Assistance Plan?
+Why Do I Need an AARP Roadside Assistance Plan?

 Even the most careful drivers occasionally encounter problems while they are out on the road.
 If your car breaks down, you run out of fuel, or you’re locked out, you’ll want to make sure you have someone reliable you can call for assistance.
 An AARP roadside assistance plan makes it very easy to call for service, even if you’re in a remote area.
 They also will help you save money.
 The cost of towing or locksmith services can get very expensive, and a roadside assistance program will reimburse you up to a certain amount.

 AARP has a very reliable roadside assistance platform that provides plenty of unique benefits, particularly for people who are over the age of 50.
 Their plans are easy to customize and include things like trip interruption and dispatch reimbursement, which you don’t normally find on roadside assistance plans.